-The Arizona Department of Health Services (ADHS) in conjunction with the University of Arizona, Arizona State University and Northern Arizona University developed the Wehealth AZ mobile application (the “App”) to help you find out if you may have come into contact with the coronavirus, the virus that causes COVID-19, without having to share your Personal Information.
+The Arizona Department of Health Services (ADHS) in conjunction with the University of Arizona, Arizona State University and Northern Arizona University developed the Wehealth Notify mobile application (the “App”) to help you find out if you may have come into contact with the coronavirus, the virus that causes COVID-19, without having to share your Personal Information.
 Our goal is to preserve your privacy, so contacts exposed to the SARS-CoV-2 virus can be notified without divulging your identity or giving up your rights.
 This App was built in direct collaboration with Wehealth.Org, the public benefit organization that built the App technology.

 What Data Does the App Collect?